paddy-joyce/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Marine Ecology
 - Invasive species
+- Bivalve ecology
-- Global Change
+- Global change

 # Education to show in About widget
 education: